 Why should we care for sustainable fashion?

 So this is the kind of mindset we need to change.
-The real fact is we as consumers always demand cheaper price for high quality as well as sophisticated designs which gives rise to a marketplace that is flooded with fast fashion clothing and accessories.
+The real fact is we as consumers always demand a lower price for high quality as well as sophisticated designs which gives rise to a marketplace that is flooded with fast fashion clothing and accessories.
 We also look for freshness in design trends every now and then.
-Like all businesses, textile manufactures are here to make money and thus to satisfy the hunger for fast fashion the production quality and labor wages are compromised to a great extent.
-As a result poor people suffer and the environment gets polluted in a much bigger way that we can even think off.
+Like all businesses, textile manufacturers are here to make money, and thus to satisfy the hunger for fast fashion the production quality and labor wages are compromised to a great extent.
+As a result, poor people suffer and the environment gets polluted in a much bigger way than we can even think of.

-Let’s find out some facts about Textile Industry
+Let’s find out some facts about the Textile Industry

-Clothing is such a bare necessity of human life that it paves the way for massive production of textiles on a global scale.
-In fact it is one of the most resource-intensive industry in terms of natural resources like water, electricity, oil, and human labor as well fusing many industries like agriculture, yarn producing, fabric manufacturing, dyeing, designing, sewing, packaging, marketing and recycling.
-According to industry reports since the 20th century, with the advancement of technologies and transportation the scenario has become highly globalised where garments are designed in one country, manufactured in another and then sold world wide.
-This has been coupled with a rising demand for Fast Fashion with higher disposable rate.
-Here are some recent eye-opening facts about the harmful environmental impact of fashion industry backed up by scientific studies.
+Clothing is such a bare necessity of human life that it paves the way for the massive production of textiles on a global scale.
+In fact, it is one of the most resource-intensive industries in terms of natural resources like water, electricity, oil, and human labor as well as fusing many industries like agriculture, yarn producing, fabric manufacturing, dyeing, designing, sewing, packaging, marketing, and recycling.
+According to industry reports since the 20th century, with the advancement of technologies and transportation, the scenario has become highly globalized where garments are designed in one country, manufactured in another, and then sold worldwide.
+This has been coupled with rising demand for Fast Fashion with a higher disposable rate.
+Here are some recent eye-opening facts about the harmful environmental impact of the fashion industry backed up by scientific studies.

-- On a average a global citizen consumes 11.4 kg of apparel annually.
-This produces 442 kg Carbon Dioxide Equivalent(CO2 Eq) emissions per capita which is the same amount emitted while driving a car 1500 miles.
+- On average, a global citizen consumes 11.4 kg of apparel annually.
+This produces 442 kg of Carbon Dioxide Equivalent(CO2 Eq) emissions per capita, the same amount emitted while driving a car 1500 miles.

 - Apparel’s climate impact is expected to increase by 49% which would be equal to today’s total annual greenhouse gas emissions in the entire United States

-- The volume of water consumed by the global fashion industry is 79 billion cubic meters which is enough to fill about 32 million Olympic-size swimming pools
+- The volume of water consumed by the global fashion industry is 79 billion cubic meters which are enough to fill about 32 million Olympic-size swimming pools

 - In a study commissioned by sustainable apparel maker Patagonia, it was found that a synthetic jacket (such as a fleece) may release up to 2.7 grams (0.09 ounces) of microfibers with each washing (that’s up to 250,000 microfibers).
 On average, such a garment releases 1.7 grams of microfibers.
 While wastewater treatment plants may filter out some of this debris, some (anywhere from 6,500 to 28,000) inevitably sneak through and end up in waterways.